Nature Park Projects

 Vilser Lände

-In the northeast of the town of Vils on the border with Germany, the Vilser Lände is located between 805 and 975 m above sea level.
-The Vils River represents the southern border of this area.
-The Vilser Lände is a small-scale (54.2 ha), heterogeneously structured area, which includes a wide range of
+In the north-east of the town of Vils on the border with Germany is the Vilser Lände between 805 and 975 m a.s.l.
+The Vils represents the southern border of this area.
+The Vilser Lände is a small-scale (54.2 ha), heterogeneously structured area that includes a wide range of

 learn more